Dorothy Thompson: Zionism and the State of Israel

-After publishing a 1950 critique of American Zionism in Commentary that raised the specter of dual loyalty, that backlash only grew.
-This included accusations of anti-Semitism, which Thompson strongly rebuffed, after being warned that hostility toward Israel was, in the American press world, "almost a definition of professional suicide".
+She wrote a critique of American Zionism in Commentary in 1950, accusing Zionists of dual loyalty.
+A response in the magazine by Oscar Handlin criticised her "totalitarian" understanding of national identity in demanding single loyalty.
+After her Commentary article, the backlash against her grew more intense.
+This included accusations of antisemitism, which Thompson strongly rebuffed, after being warned that hostility toward Israel was, in the American press world, "almost a definition of professional suicide."
 She eventually concluded that Zionism was a recipe for perpetual war.
 As Thompson's distance from the Zionist movement grew, she became an advocate for Palestinian refugees.
-After traveling to the Middle East in 1950, Thompson was involved in the founding of the American Friends of the Middle East, which was secretly funded by the CIA.
+After she travelled to the Middle East in 1950, Thompson was involved in the founding of the American Friends of the Middle East, an organization which was secretly funded by the CIA.